jpreardon/weighter/WORKLOG.md

 - There's a [d3 gem](https://rubygems.org/gems/d3-rails/versions/5.9.2), but I don't really think I need it at this point.
 I just added a reference to the d3 site.
 - Did the [most basic of bar charts](https://bost.ocks.org/mike/bar/) in DIV form.
 This is like the hello world of d3 (I think).
+- Converted the DIV chart to SVG.
+Yes, I'm just following "Let's Make a Bar Chart..."

 ## 2020-01-29